rackerlabs/design-system/_component_design/cards.md

 <div class="hxRow"  markdown="1">
 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-### Offset

-- In instances where only few cards are present, a designer may choose to offset the location of the first card in a row for aesthetic purposes.
+In instances where only few cards are present, a designer may choose to offset the location of the first card in a row for aesthetic purposes.
 For more information see the [helix-ui grid](https://rackerlabs.github.io/helix-ui/components/grid/)

 {% endcolumn %}